chdsbd/kodiak/README.md

-However, as the number of collaborators on a GitHub repo increases, a repetitive behavior emerges where contributors are updating their branches manually hoping to merge their branch before someone else does, otherwise the cycle repeats.
+However, as the number of collaborators on a GitHub repo increases, a repetitive behavior emerges where contributors are updating their branches manually hoping to merge their branch before others.

-Kodiak aims to fix this by providing an automated GitHub bot to update branches and merge them for the contributors.
-Contributors simply mark their PR with a GitHub label that indicates the PR is ready to merge and Kodiak will do the rest, handling branch updates and merging, using the minimal number of updates to land the code on master.
+Kodiak fixes this wasteful behavior by automatically updating and merging branches.
+Contributors simply mark their PR with a configurable label that indicates the PR is ready to merge and Kodiak will do the rest, handling branch updates and merging, using the _minimal_ number of branch updates to land the code on master.

 This means that contributors don't have to worry about keeping their PRs up to date with the latest on master or even pressing the merge button.
 Kodiak does this for them.

+### Minimal updates
+Kodiak ensures that branches are always updated before merging, but does so efficiently by only updating a PR when it's being prepared to merge.
+This prevents spurious CI jobs from being created as they would if all PRs were updated when their targets were updated.

 ## How does it work?